CDLMarkus/QuantyFey/README.md

 ## Launch QuantyFey from your local R, or RStudio
 > **Note:** The launch directly from R with appropriate package control only works on R 4.2.x or the R 4.5.x versions.

-Windows: current version of RTools for your R version
+- Windows: current version of RTools for your R version
-Linux: multiple prerequisites - referr to the [`tutorial`](/tutorial/tutorial.md) for more information
+- Linux: multiple prerequisites - referr to the [`tutorial`](/tutorial/tutorial.md) for more information
-Mac: no additional prerequisites required
+- Mac: no additional prerequisites required

+### Installation
 1. Download the github repository
 2. Open the `app.r` script
 3. Set the current working directory to the `app.r` location